miamtech/mealz-documentation/docs/web_ssr/main-features/recipe-card.md

 GET https://MEALZ_SSR_API_URL/API_VERSION/recipe-card/multiple
 ```

-Where you would call the /recipe-card route multiple times with each time a `surrounding_products_ids` urlParam, you can instead call this route with a `surrounding_products_ids` urlParam with all `surrounding_products_ids` params values in a Array as value.
+Where you would call the /recipe-card route multiple times with each time a `surrounding_products_ids` urlParam, you can instead call this route with a `surrounding_products_ids` urlParam with all `surrounding_products_ids` params values in an Array as value.

 For example, instead of calling:
 ```